 Collins Creamery, Enfield

-Of all the ice cream places on the “official” “Eat Before It’s Too Late List” that we’ve eaten, as well as my list of “other” great ice creams, I think I’ve gotten the second most nudges to visit Collins Creamery up in Enfield.
-Of course, purely by happenstance, two of my food blogger friends both live in Enfield and are totally unrelated to each other.
+Of all the ice cream places on the “official” “Eat Before It’s Too Late List” that we’ve eaten, as well as my list of “other” great ice creams, I think I’ve received the second most nudges to visit Collins Creamery up in Enfield.
+Coincidentally, purely by happenstance, two of my food blogger friends both live in Enfield and are totally unrelated to each other.

 Enfield, like a bunch of these towns between the Connecticut River and I-84 north of Hartford is half overly developed and half farmland.
 Vernon, Tolland, East Windsor… They all sort of have the same vibe.